scrabbletank/farhome-rules/rulesdoc.md

 You project your aura to a group of creatures, protecting them from harm.
 Target up to 5 creatures in range, adding a terrible die to your spellcasting roll for every target.
 On success, any time a target would need to make a Willpower save they may use your Divine spellcasting instead.
 In addition, creatures making death saving throws may reroll their wound die, taking either result.

-Add a proficient die to your roll for every level cast above 3rd.
+Add an enhanced die to your roll for every level cast above 3rd.

 ___
 #### Break Curse